renovatebot/renovate/docs/usage/configuration-options.md

 For self-hosted users, `GOPROXY`, `GONOPROXY` and `GOPRIVATE` environment variables are supported ([reference](https://golang.org/ref/mod#module-proxy)).

-But when you use the `direct` or `off` keywords Renovate will fallback to its own fetching strategy (i.e. directly from GitHub, etc).
+Usage of `direct` will fallback to Renovate-native release fetching mechanism.
+Also we support `off` keyword which immediately will stop any fetching.

 ## group